Looking for a book or an article?

 What is ConnectNY?

 ConnectNY is a consortium of 18 academic libraries in New York State.
 You can easily borrow books from any ConnectNY library.
-All you need is a Pace Library barcode.
+All you need are your Pace credentials.

 How do I request a book from ConnectNY?